-The outcome of this valuation is dependent to a large extent on the estimates made by the executive directors with respect to the future cash inflows from the respective cash-generating units, the discount rate used, the rate of growth and other assumptions, and is therefore subject to considerable uncertainty.
-Against this background and due to the complex nature of the valuation, this matter was of particular significance in the context of our audit
+The outcome of this valuation is dependent to a large extent on the estimates made by the executive directors of the future cash flows, and on the respective discount rates and rates of growth used.
+The valuation is therefore subject to material uncertainties.
+Against this background and due to the highly complex nature of the valuation and its material significance for the Company's assets, liabilities and financial performance, this matter was of particular significance in the context of our audit.

-2. As part of our audit, we assessed the methodology used for the purposes of performing the impairment test, among other things.
-After matching the future cash inflows used for the calculation against the adopted medium-term business plan of the Group, we assessed the appropriateness of the calculation, in particular by reconciling it with general and sector-specific market expectations.
-In addition, we assessed the appropriate consideration of the costs of Group functions.
-In the knowledge that even relatively small changes in the discount rate applied can have a material impact on the value of the entity calculated in this way, we focused our testing in particular on the parameters used to determine the discount rate applied, and assessed the calculation model.
-In order to reflect the uncertainty inherent in the projections, we evaluated the sensitivity analyses performed by the Company.
-Taking into account the information available, we determined that the carrying amounts of the cash-generating units, including the allocated goodwill, were adequately covered by the discounted future cash flows.
+2. As part of our audit, we assessed the methodology used for the purposes of the valuation , among other things.
+In particular, we assessed whether the parameters used in the methods for simplified pricing are appropriate and whether the fair values had been appropriately determined using discounted cash flow models in compliance with the relevant measurement standards.
+We based our assessment, among other things, on a comparison with general and sector-specific market expectations as well as on the executive directors' detailed explanations regarding the key value drivers underlying the expected cash flows.
+In the knowledge that even relatively small changes in the discount rate and rates of growth applied can have a material impact on the value of the entity calculated in this way, we focused our testing in particular on the parameters used to determine the discount rate as well as rates of growth applied, and assessed the calculation model.